 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Rising up out of the higgledy-piggledy of old Port Isaac, now famous for the Doc Martin series, the Grade II-listed Birdcage is a remarkably charismatic building.
+Rising up out of the higgledy-piggledy buildings of old Port Isaac, now famous for the Doc Martin series, the Grade II-listed Birdcage is a remarkably charismatic building.
 Two centuries old, pentagonal, three-stored and with a terrace reached through the bathroom, this former cobbler's shop has tiny rooms and a staircase that slims down to just over a foot wide in places.
-If you're looking for an unusual and extraordinarily picturesque cottage with views of the harbour from the bedroom and sitting room, then The Birdcage is for you.
+If you're looking for a quirky and extraordinarily picturesque cottage with views of the harbour from the bedroom and sitting room, then The Birdcage is for you.

 Heating: Night storage heating included, convector heating and free eco logs for the stove included.